 Today, I am here to tell you about one of the most perfect Items known to man.
 Well, to me.
-I’m talking about an old fashioned root beer float, friends.
+I’m talking about an old fashioned creamy root beer float, friends.

 I have fond childhood memories of getting root beer floats with my family after my dad’s softball games, and I’m going to share with you the best way I’ve found to make your float rich and creamy from the first sip!